-A traffic light system will be used across the school to encourage all pupils to demonstrate positive 'green' behaviours.
-Each class is also responsible for devising their own set of age-appropriate expectations as to what constitutes "green behaviour" linked to our core values: 'What does green behaviour look like?'
-These are then displayed in classrooms taught explicitly and frequently and referred to consistently.
+All pupils will be encouraged to demonstrate positive 'green' behaviours which relate to the school rules.
+Each class is also responsible for devising their own set of age-appropriate expectations as to what constitutes 'green behaviour'.
+These are displayed in classrooms alongside the school rules, taught explicitly and frequently and referred to consistently.

-Having good routines are a crucial part of effective classroom management.
-Children need to know what the routines are for all parts of the school day, e.g. entering the classroom in the morning, moving around the school (including going to the hall for assembly/lunch) accessing and caring for equipment and resources, etc. These routines need to be discussed with the children, referred to and practised frequently.
+Having good routines is a crucial part of effective classroom management.
+Children need to know what the routines are for all parts of the school day, e.g. entering the classroom in the morning, moving around the school (including going to the hall for assembly/lunch), accessing and caring for equipment and resources, etc. These routines need to be discussed with the children, referred to and practised frequently.
 In other words, they need to be explicit.